-{Editor’s note : Values should be cross-checked against P Suppl.
-16}

 7.3.5 Background noise

+{Contributor’s note: The value of < 30 dBA exceeds the maximum levels provided by Table 1 / P Suppl.16] i.e. 35db for a 50 person conference room.
+The supplement also provides a range of values depending on the size of the conference room.}

-Care should be taken to minimize the background noise level, including both noise from technical installations (air-conditioning, in particular) and any other external noise transmitted into the room.
+Care should be taken to minimize the background (ambient) noise level, including both noise from technical installations (air-conditioning, in particular) and any other external noise transmitted into the room.
 For a high quality experience, the noise level should be less than 30 dBA.

 This can be a difficult goal to meet in some buildings, and most telepresence systems will work well with higher background noise levels.
 However, the quality of experience will in general gradually decrease with increasing noise level.
+For more information regarding rating of sound insulation buildings see [ISO 717-1].